Kingsley James: Halifax

 James turned down a two-year contract from Chester to move to a club closer to his Barnsley home, and in July 2015 joined National League side FC Halifax Town.
 Halifax were forced to pay Chester £8,000 compensation with a 20% sell-on clause following a tribunal.
-He scored 11 goals in 57 appearances across the 2015–16 campaign as Halifax were relegated in 21st place, one point short of safety.
-He did though play at Wembley Stadium in the FA Trophy final, coming on as a 74th-minute substitute for Scott McManus as Halifax beat Grimsby Town 1–0.
+He scored 11 goals in 57 appearances across the 2015–16 campaign as Halifax were relegated in 21st-place, one point short of safety.
+He did, though play at Wembley Stadium in the FA Trophy final, coming on as a 74th-minute substitute for Scott McManus as Halifax beat Grimsby Town 1–0.

 Macclesfield Town

-James was sold to Macclesfield Town for an undisclosed fee in July 2016, and signed a one-year contract.
-He made 48 appearances across the 2016–17 campaign, including in the 2017 FA Trophy Final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.
+James was sold to Macclesfield Town for an undisclosed fee in July 2016 and signed a one-year contract.
+He made 48 appearances across the 2016–17 campaign, including in the 2017 FA Trophy final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.

 Return to Chester

-In June 2017, James rejected Macclesfield's offer of a new deal and instead re-signed with Chester after agreeing to a two-year contract; he was the third Macclesfield player to move to the Deva Stadium that summer.
-However the "Seals" struggled to pay his wages due to financial difficulties, and on 16 February he was sent on loan to divisional relegation rivals Barrow.
+In June 2017, James rejected Macclesfield's offer of a new deal and re-signed with Chester after agreeing to a two-year contract; he was the third Macclesfield player to move to the Deva Stadium that summer.
+However, the "Seals" struggled to pay his wages due to financial difficulties, and on 16 February he was sent on loan to divisional relegation rivals Barrow.
 He made a good impression at Holker Street, and quickly earned praise from assistant manager Jamie Day.
 He proved to be a key player for Adrian Pennock's "Bluebirds", who managed to avoid relegation at the expensive of parent club Chester.
 Speaking before the match between Chester and Barrow towards the end of the campaign, James said that "My sole focus is on Barrow, that's where I'm playing at the minute.
 Whatever has happened with Chester, it's not personal, it's just business".
 His contract with Chester was cancelled by mutual consent on 4 July.
 Manager Anthony Johnson praised James for accepting the settlement on his contract, which had been taking up a significant portion of the club's wage budget.

 Guiseley

 On 10 July 2018, James signed with National League North side Guiseley.
 On 22 September, he scored a first-half hat-trick as the "Lions" recorded a 4–0 victory over Staveley Miners Welfare in the second qualifying round of the FA Cup.
-He went on to play for Guiseley in their FA Cup Second Round match defeat to League One side Fleetwood Town, televised on BT Sport.
+He went on to play for Guiseley in their FA Cup second-round defeat to League One side Fleetwood Town, televised on BT Sport.
 He scored six goals in 40 appearances across the 2018–19 campaign, as Guiseley went on to reach the final of the West Riding County Cup, which they lost to Ossett United.
 He left Guiseley in May 2019.